Evanc123/max-ny/README.md

 # max-ny

-In order to produce the plots, run `crawl.py`, followed by `vis.py`
+In order to produce the plots, setup your env with `requirements.txt`, then run `python3 crawl.py`, followed by `python3 vis.py`

 The last 25 council members and their votes: